Montana-Media-Arts/creative-coding-1-Fall2019/modules/week-11/_posts/2017-01-07-conditionals.md

     }
 ```

-Okay so maybe not that meaningful as it looks the same as the one from before.
+Okay, so maybe not that meaningful as it looks the same as the one from before.
 However, what if we did this?

 ```js